Nahani/flutter-shop-app/README.md

 # Shop App

-Shop App is a flutter app that display a catalog of products and manage a shopping cart.
+Shop App is a flutter app that displays a products catalog and manages a shopping cart.

 ## Screenshots